Smolensk: Soviet period

-After the revolution, there was debate on whether to include Smolensk in the Byelorussian SSR.
-In 1920 a provincial census was held, according to which the Russian population prevailed over the Belarusian one, meaning Smolensk had to be transferred to the Russian SFSR.
-The Polish section of the city resisted this decision, and in April 1935 the Mieczysław rebellion was held, in which an estimated 176 Polish resistance fighters perished, in contrast to 7 wounded Russian soldiers dispatched to control the rioting.

 In 1940, 18 km from Smolensk, the Katyn Massacre occurred, in which some 22,000 Polish POWs were murdered by the NKVD.
 At this time Boris Menshagin was mayor of Smolensk, with his deputy Boris Bazilevsky.
 Both of them would be key witnesses in the Nuremberg Trials over the massacre.

-During World War II, Smolensk once again saw wide-scale fighting during the first Battle of Smolensk when the city was captured by the Germans on July 16, 1941.
+During World War II, Smolensk once again saw wide-scale fighting during the first Battle of Smolensk when the city was captured by the Germans on 16 July 1941.
 The first Soviet counteroffensive against the German army was launched in August but failed.
 However, the limited Soviet victories outside the city halted the German advance for a crucial two months, granting time to Moscow's defenders to prepare in earnest.
 Over 93% of the city was destroyed during the fighting; the ancient icon of Our Lady of Smolensk was lost.
 Nevertheless, it escaped total destruction.
 In late 1943, Hermann Göring had ordered Gotthard Heinrici to destroy Smolensk in accordance with the Nazi "scorched earth" policy.
 He refused and was punished for it.
-The city was finally liberated on September 25, 1943, during the second Battle of Smolensk.
+The city was finally liberated on 25 September 1943, during the second Battle of Smolensk.
 The rare title of Hero City was bestowed on Smolensk after the war.

 After the Germans captured the city in 1941, they found the intact archives of the Smolensk Oblast Committee of the Communist Party, the so-called Smolensk Archive.
 The archive was moved to Germany, and a significant part of it eventually ended up in the United States, providing Western scholars and intelligence specialists with unique information during the Cold War on the local workings of the Soviet government during its first two decades.
 The archives were returned to Russia by the United States in 2002.